What you eat affects not only you and your health, but the health of your baby as well.

 We’d love to get to know you and your baby, and help you diagnose and overcome tricky food sensitivities.

-If you or your infant are experiencing any of the signs or symptoms of a food sensitivity, we can help.
+If you or your infant are experiencing any of the signs or symptoms of food allergies, we can help.

 Contact Annex Naturopathic today.